givey/knowledge-base/_articles/projects/do-you-support-projects-from-all-countries.md

 layout: article
 permalink: "/articles/projects/do-you-support-projects-from-all-countries/"
 ---
-Check out is your country is supported by our payments systems <strong><a href="https://stripe.com/global">here</a></strong>.
-We can take payouts from any country, however to create a projects you need to be from one of these countries.
+Check out if your country is supported by our payments systems <strong><a href="https://stripe.com/global">here</a></strong>.

+We can take payouts from any country, however to create a project you need to be from one of the listed countries.